GREETINGS FROM TENNESSEE!

 But here I am, all dressed up and ready to fly.
 In addition to Amateur Radio, I also loved flying, both as a Private Pilot and Hang Gliding.
-But powered flying just got too plum expensive (almost $100/hr in some places!) and I can't carry the glider to the launch site any more!
-Looks like I'm relegatred to reading my copies of "Sport Aviation" from the Experimental Aircraft Association from now on.
+But powered flying just got too plum expensive (almost $100/hr in some places!) and I can't carry the glider to the launch ramp any more!
+Looks like I'm relegated to reading my copies of "Sport Aviation" from the Experimental Aircraft Association from now on.

 I have been involved in volunteer emergency communications, both in Amateur Radio, Emergency Medical Services, and other agencies.
 The employment-related injury has pretty much grounded me, these days.
 If not from the damage done to my back and neck, from the medications I am taking.
 Thank the universe for Amateur Radio!

 I have been married to the former Amy McElroy of Trumann, AR since December of 1990.
 She is W5AMY.

 I have five children, the last two with Amy.
 Jennifer Lynn (1976) plus two grand kids, Steven Edward (1978 ) plus two grandkids, Ryan Samuel (1983) plus two grandkids, Samantha Brooke (1991)two grand kids and Taelor Paige (1993).

 Unfortunately, Taelor Paige succumbed to birth defects only six days shy of her sixth birthday.
 She went to sleep and never woke up.
 She was, and still is, the light of my life, and the strength and love she showed in her short tenture on this planet gave me a strength to live my life anew.